bwosh/CarND-Behavioral-Cloning/README.md

 Data was normalized to range [-1;1]

+# Side images

+The simulator generates images from three points:
+- center of a car
+- left side of a car
+- right side of a car
+All camera look forward.

+A trick was used to extend dataset.
+All side images look like they need turn in tenrms of 'cneter camera' so they were used as samples requiring turning.
+Used coefficient for those cameas was equal to **0.2**.

 # Data split

 Classic data split to train/val/test subset is questionable for gathered data.
-Even though it was considered I firstly tried without this split to check how overfitted model will behave.
+Even though it was considered I firstly tried without this split to check how model will behave.

 Reason why the data split is questionable is that gathered data differ in each iteration.
 No driver can reproduce *EXACT* the same results each circle so no real *GRAOUND TRUTH* can be easily found.

 That's why validation of model will be mane not in terms of validation metrics but in terms of visual result for this case.

+Dropout layer has been introduced to keep model from overfitting.

 # Metrics